tlsnotary/docs-mdbook/src/quick_start/rust.md

 # Rust Quick Start

-This Quick Start demonstrates the simplest possible use case for TLSNotary.
+This quick start demonstrates the simplest possible use case for TLSNotary.
 A Prover notarizes data from a local test server with a local Notary.

 ## Requirements